thumbliner/thumbliner/work.md

 ---

-> “Craftsmanship names an enduring, basic human impulse, the desire to do a job well for its own sake.”<br>
+> “Craftsmanship might be defined simply as the desire to do something well, for its own sake.”<br>
-> — Richard Sennett
+> — Matthew B. Crawford

 ---